 Avoidant personality disorder

-- Too sensitive to criticism or rejection
+- Is very sensitive to criticism or rejection.

-- Fear of disapproval, embarrassment or ridicule
+- Fears disapproval, embarrassment or being made fun of.

 Dependent personality disorder

-- Submissive or clingy behavior toward others
+- Is submissive or clingy toward others.

 Obsessive-compulsive personality disorder

-- Preoccupation with details, orderliness and rules
+- Focuses too much on details, orderliness and rules.

-- Inflexible about morality, ethics or values
+- Is not flexible about morality, ethics or values.